kevinlimantoro123/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The inputted user content is invalid.
+The input is invalid.

     * 3a1.
-CraftConnect shows an error message and informs the user of the constraints of the invalid attributes.
+CraftConnect shows an error message and informs the user on the correct input syntax.

       Use case resumes at step 3.

 * 3b.
-No contacts matching the user's supported value.
+A non-unique attribute is supported.

     * 3b1.
-CraftConnect shows an error message and informs the user that no contact matches their value.
+CraftConnect shows an error message and informs the user that the user's attribute is not an unique attribute.

       Use case resumes at step 3.

 * 3c.
-A non-unique attribute is supported.
+No contacts matching the user's supported value.

     * 3c1.
-CraftConnect shows an error message and informs the user that the user's attribute is not an unique attribute.
+CraftConnect shows an error message and informs the user that no contact matches their value.

       Use case resumes at step 3.
 <br><br><br>